web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 - Privacy & Security FAQ (the less technical part): https://t.co/M3eVLoYeUK

 _Observations_:
--

-_Product feature_
--
+- all concepts are too technical, & FAQ is missing from the docs

 **Krebit**

 Answers:
 - Privacy-preserving: your credential's claims are stored encrypted off-chain.
-Self-sovereign: you control the access conditions to read your private data
+- Self-sovereign: you control the access conditions to read your private data
 - This is possible thanks to @LitProtocol and @ceramicnetwork

-_Observations_:
--

-_Product feature_
--
+_Observations_
+- self-sovereignty is still an obscure concept for many people online.
+Especially, when technical concepts like "access conditions" are shared with people
+- it's important to share public audits if a product uses privacy features of a third party (the more services are involved in the tech link - the easier is to obscure people's attention & understanding of privacy stack)

 **Puma browser**